 …

 3.1.10 Study Groups shall consider at their meetings, the draft Recommendations, Reports, progress reports and other texts prepared by Task Groups and Working Parties, as well as contributions submitted by Rapporteurs and/or Rapporteur Groups established by the same Study Group.
-To facilitate participation, a draft agenda shall be published, at latest, six weeks in advance of each meeting, indicating, to the extent possible, specific days for consideration of different topics.
+To facilitate participation, a draft agenda shall be published, at latest, three months in advance of each meeting, indicating, to the extent possible, specific days for consideration of different topics.

 …